osoml/pid4nfdi/content/services/metadata-support-assessment.md

             ## Overviews and Comparisons of Tools for FAIR Data Assessment

-            In 2023, The Hyve, a support portal for the life sciences, has published [an overview and evaluation of four FAIR data assessment tools](https://www.thehyve.nl/articles/evaluation-fair-data-assessment-tools).
-In 2024, the EOSC FAIR-IMPACT project has [published a review](https://fair-impact.eu/news/comparison-tools-automated-fair-software-assessment) in which it examined the application and potential repurposing of three of these assessment tools for assessing FAIR data principles.
+            The Hyve, a support portal for the life sciences, published an [overview and evaluation of the aforementioned four FAIR data assessment tools](https://www.thehyve.nl/articles/evaluation-fair-data-assessment-tools) (2023).

+            The EOSC FAIR-IMPACT project has also reviewed three of these tools, but [with a focus on the application and potential repurposing to assess compliance with the FAIR for Research Software (FAIR4RS) principles](https://fair-impact.eu/news/comparison-tools-automated-fair-software-assessment).

   - block: markdown
     content: